strajam/chargerpress.github.io/_posts/2019-11-21-an-interview-with-the-newcomer-mrs-newcomer.md

 ---
 published: true
-title: 'An Interview with the newcomer: Mrs. Newcomer'
+title: An Interview with the newcomer: Mrs. Newcomer
+author: dorie-p
+layout: post
-date: '2019-10-03'
+date: 2019-10-03
 ---
 <dl>
   <dt>How would you describe yourself?</dt>